Let me explain.

 The raucous and heterodox New Left is now most at home, at least in its political economy form, on the libertarian “right.”

 Progressives of course don’t like creationists and bible-thumpers.
 But Rick Santorum and his ilk aren’t really the relevant enemy for them.
 Not anymore.
 It’s the generally liberal – but insufficiently progressive – libertarian in the office who represents the biggest threat.
 And to a lesser extent any wayward, off-script lefty or old-fashioned liberal.
 And they’ve only just begun taking them on.
 The narcissism of minor differences may one day explode into a genuine chasm.

 *Note the industrial/goth aesthetics at Trigger Warning, a site whose core mission is demolishing the pop-progressive zeitgeist

 UPDATE: Though Mr. Alexander in the comments here was upset to be described as one among a broadly de facto group of conservative writers who share in common a disdain for the modern left, he immediately went on, the very next day, to launch a long criticism of SJW discourse on his blog.
-Yes, his post is balanced by criticism of mirror-image style discourse on the right, but my point (see original post) is that this above-it-all rationalist take is exactly what’s being jettisoned by a new kind of partisan and (at least rhetorically) militant left.
+Yes, his post is balanced by criticism of mirror-image style discourse on the right, but my point (see original post) is that this above-it-all, even-handed take is exactly what’s being jettisoned by a new kind of partisan and (at least rhetorically) militant left.
 They consider it just so much Enlightenment-style BS that only white dudes enjoy.